-It is the system by which a European patent may have unitary effects in the 26 member states of the European Union that are signatories to the Unitary Patent package (the Unitary Patent Regulation and the Unified Court Agreement).
-The system will not require translations and provides for the creation of a Unified Patent Court, a specialised court with exclusive jurisdiction over European patents and unitary European patents.
+It is the system by which a European patent may have unitary effects in the 25 member states of the European Union that are signatories to the Unitary Patent package (the Unitary Patent Regulation and the Unified Court Agreement).
+The system, which is designed as an alternative to the complex system of validations and intended to limit translation costs, provides for the creation of a Unified Patent Court, a specialised court with exclusive jurisdiction over European patents and unitary European patents.

-The fact that Spain has, for the time being, decided to remain on the sidelines does not exclude in any case the possibility that Spanish holders may in due course benefit from the option of protecting their patents via the unitary patent, nor that they may face liabilities before the Unified Patent Court for possible infringements of these patents in the signatory countries.
+The fact that Spain, for the time being, has decided to remain on the sidelines does not in any way exclude the possibility that holders of Spanish origin may in due course benefit from the option of protecting their patents via the unitary patent, nor that they may face liability before the Unified Patent Court for possible infringements of these patents in the signatory countries.